According to the Policy for Research Data Management (RDM) at the TU Wien, opens a file in a new window, the following

 To be clear, authorship is never lost when awarding a CC licence.
 CC licencing in no way takes away your rights as an author, but simply awards certain rights to others.

-Using CC0 instead of CC BY for metadata has the advantage that search engines will find such public domain content more easily, which facilitates the dissemination and maximum discoverability of your data.
+Using CC0, opens an external URL in a new window instead of CC BY for metadata has the advantage that search engines will find such public domain content more easily, which facilitates the dissemination and maximum discoverability of your data.

 In many areas it has become common to make data and metadata freely available to the public under a Creative Commons CC0 1.0 Universal (CC0) licence.
 The CC0 licence promotes a public domain dedication, in other words, metadata may be used without restriction and without further permission.

 CC0 is a tool which frees metadata worldwide from copyright restrictions.
 Even attribution is no longer necessary in this case.
 In some legal systems, metadata per se is free from copyrights.

 These explanations are to be understood as support and initial orientation about free licenses and not legal advice.
 In case of doubt, please always contact the legal departments of our university.